Number of Members

 PO Box 899

 Bimonthly – Six times per year, located at the commission discretion, usually in Jefferson City.

 Time Expended by Commissioners for Meetings and Preparation Thereof

 Meetings 9 a.m. to 3 p.m. (six hours); preparation/review of materials (four hours); and travel (four hours), for a total of 14 hours every other month.

 Submission to staff assistant on the first of the month with a meeting, about 20 days prior to meeting date.

 Public Comment Opportunities at Meetings

-The public is offered the opportunity to comment during any public meeting of IMCC.
+The public is offered the opportunity to comment during a public meeting.

 Nothing in this document may be used to implement any enforcement action or levy any penalty unless promulgated by rule under chapter 536 or authorized by statute.